ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 	http://myblog.com/the-name-of-my-post

 will return only the data found in the post (or page):
-	“The Name of My Post.”
+	"The Name of My Post."

 WordPress handles all the routing for you because it is built in functionality.
-So you don’t need to worry about any of that, but know WHY the code that is essentially a loop functions differently on the front page than it does on the internal pages and posts.
+So you don't need to worry about any of that, but know WHY the code that is essentially a loop functions differently on the front page than it does on the internal pages and posts.

 The second part to notice is the specifics of the content we are adding.
 This is a good opportunity to notice how easily PHP integrates with HTML.
 The part I am taking about is this: